Azelin chandelier: Description

 A wheel chandelier is also called a corona (crown) and circular chandelier.
 Like the later and larger Hezilo chandelier, the Azelin chandelier is a circular hoop of gilt copper and tinplate, decorated with twelve towers and twelve gatehouses.
 However, the decoration is much sparser, limited to a braided bar in the middle of the hoop and an openwork wreath of foliage on the upper edge of the hoop.
 The twelve gatehouses, to which the ropes holding the chandelier up are attached, are basically rectangular in shape with rounded arches and roofing.
 It is possible that they once held figures, but these would have had to have been very small and flat.
 The twelve towers are more elaborate, with a hexagonal groundplan.
 On the outside there are three niches closed with openwork doors, on the inside there is one niche flanked by two (alternately round or square) towers decorated with battlements and imitation brickwork.
 The spires of the towers extend above the top of the chandelier's hoop and are alternately round or hexagonal, with openwork windows in imitation of roof lanterns.

 The Azelin chandelier has been repeatedly altered by additions, removals, and repairs over the centuries.
 The overall image of the New Jerusalem, lit up and floating in the air, which all works of this type present, has been maintained.
-An important and meticulous restoration of the chandelier was carried out between 1982 and 1989, repairing damage of World War II.
+An important and meticulous restoration of the chandelier was carried out between 1982 and 1989, repairing the damage World War II.